 Systane Balance uses Polyquaternium-1 at very low concentrations, as a preservative.
 Polyquad (Polyquaternium-1) is commonly used as a preservative in ophthalmic solutions that treat glaucoma, even though it is a derivative of BAK.
 This is because, though bacteria cells attract it, eye cells reject it.

-How Thera tears Extra and Systane Balance Compare – A Quick Review
+How Thera tears Extra vs Systane Balance Compare – A Comparison Review

 Thera tears is reputed to be the dry eye therapy for immediate and long lasting relief.
 It does this by increasing viscosity to minimize evaporation, ‘sticking’ and retaining moisture to the cornea, and the rest of the eye.
 Moreover, its hypotonic nature counters high salty concentration, which is detrimental to the eye.